jaydeepchakraborty/PorfRecommendation/README.md

   </tr>
 </table>

-We have plotted the histogram of each attribute or column for each algorithm to check the data distribution.
+We have plotted the histogram of each attribute or column for each algorithm to check the data distribution.</br>
-LSA Data Histogram
+- LSA Data Histogram
 <table>
   <tr>
     <td><img width="150" height="200" alt="LSA_V1" src="https://github.com/jaydeepchakraborty/PorfRecommendation/blob/dev/data/tmp/images/LSA_V1.jpeg"></td>